fuko-fabio/home_refine/wp-content/plugins/googleanalytics/readme.txt

 == Changelog ==

+= 2.0.3 =
+* Reliability improvements for Google Analytics access
+* Better connection to Google Analytics API
+* Fixed the save settings issue, thanks @biologix @tanshaydar
+* Minor bug fixes

+= 2.0.2 =
+* Fixed issues related to older versions of PHP
+* Fixed terms of service notice
+* Added better support for HTTP proxy, thanks @usrlocaldick for the suggestion
+* Added better support when WP_PLUGIN_DIR are already set, thanks @heiglandreas for the tip
+* Added support for PHP version 5.2.17

 = 2.0.1 =
-* Completely redesigned with new features!
-* Updated with the latest Google Analytics code
-* No need to find your GA property ID and copy it over, just sign in with Google and choose your site
-* See analytics right inside the plugin, the past 7 days vs your previous 7 days
-* Shows pageviews, users, pages per session and bounce rate + top 5 traffic referrals
-* Wordpress Dashboard widget for 7, 30 or 90 days graph and top site usage stats
-* Disable tracking for logged in users like admins or editors for more reliable analytics
-* Support for the old PHP versions
+* Fix for old versions of PHP

 = 2.0.0 =
 * Completely redesigned with new features!